WVUHPC/Modern-Fortran/_episodes/18-Exercises.md

 >
 > Write a program that:
 >
-> 1. Ask the size N of the array, via command line arguments or reading from standard input.
+> 1. Ask the size N of the array, via command line arguments or read from standard input.
 >
-> 2. After reading N, allocate an array and filled with random numbers.
+> 2. After reading N, allocate an array filled with random numbers.
 >
 > 3. Write subroutines for computing the average and variance.
 >
-> 4. (*) Reconvert the program to use modules and extend the capabilities of the code to work with multidimensional arrays and being capable of returning averages along specific dimensions.
+> 4. (*) Reconvert the program to use modules and extend the capabilities of the code to work with multidimensional arrays and be capable of returning averages along specific dimensions.
 {: .challenge}

 > ## Exercise 11: Toeplitz decomposition